mekanika/skematic/README.md

 Run the tests:

     npm test

+> Note: Generated API docs can be found in the _npm installed package_ under `docs/index.html`

 **Benchmarks:** The `perf/benchmark.js` is simply a check to ensure you haven't destroyed performance: `npm run benchmark`.
 Skematic runs at several tens of thousands of complex validations per second on basic hardware.